A person may lodge a petition with the Council to request action to be taken on a matter.

 A matter which is the subject of an elector poll is to be decided by a simple majority of the formal votes cast.

-The General Manager is to ensure that the result of an elector poll is published in a newspaper circulating in the municipal area.
+The CEO is to ensure that the result of an elector poll is published in a newspaper circulating in the municipal area.

 A further elector poll on the same issue is not to be held until after the next ordinary election.